 If a user zooms in, fewer degrees of separation are shown relative to the main node.
 However, more nodes are displayed as being related to a given node onscreen – stronger and weaker article relationships (greater granularity) is displayed at this greater magnification.

-Zooming in
+Zooming in (cut feature)

 When related article data is first returned for a particular article node, nodes at the default zoom level are automatically made visible to the user as part of the initial graph that is built.
 Nodes all zoom levels greater than the default zoom level are also returned and added to the graph, but these are not visible.